-• i-cut level 1 converts the bounding box into a rectangular cut path.

-The i-cut marks define the position of the substrate on the table.
+- i-cut level 1 converts the page size definition into a rectangular cut path.
+The cut path can be converted from a bounding box, crop box, media box, bleed box, art box or trim box. - The i-cut marks define the position of the substrate on the table.
 They are automatically placed around the job.
 You can adjust the position of the cut marks by editing the bleed value.
-It is not possible to add, delete or change the position of individual marks.

-- i-cut level 2 enables Fiery XF to extract and save to file i-cut marks, and complex, irregular cut contours from EPS and PDF jobs. - i-cut level 3 enables i-cut layer names to be extracted from EPS and PDF jobs. - i-cut level 5 enables the insertion of i-cut register marks inside bounding boxes.
+It is not possible to add, delete or change the position of individual marks. - i-cut level 2 enables Fiery XF to extract and save to file i-cut marks, and complex, irregular cut contours from EPS and PDF jobs. - i-cut level 3 enables i-cut layer names to be extracted from EPS and PDF jobs. - i-cut level 5 enables the insertion of i-cut register marks inside bounding boxes.